Gaperon (latest)

 Add this line to your Podfile, inside the target section (replace x.y.z by the latest SDK version available, and choose the versioning strategy fitting your app):

-endiAdvize Messenger SDK requires a minimum iOS platform of 13.4
+iAdvize Messenger SDK requires a minimum iOS platform of 13.4

 Once this is done, make sure to go to ios folder and install CocoaPods dependencies:

-Now that the SDK is available into your project build, let's integrate it into your app, first by activating it.
+Now that the Mobile SDK is available into your project build, let's integrate it into your app, first by activating it.
 Activation is the step that logs a visitor into the iAdvize flow.

 You can choose between multiple authentication options: